ZhangHexiao/RambleApp/README.md

 - Main page, add collection view
 - Ergo, people should understand instantly what your project is about based on your repo

+**Search local and remote Experience(Events)**

+![Search GIF](https://github.com/ZhangHexiao/RambleApp/blob/master/images/SearchAndLocation.gif)

 > Search local and remote Experience(Events

 - 12345
 - 45678

-**Search local and remote Experience(Events)**

-![Search GIF](https://github.com/ZhangHexiao/RambleApp/blob/master/images/SearchAndLocation.gif)

-> Booking and payment system

-- Booking
-- Claim
-- GIFS ARE REALLY COOL

 **Chatting System**